indspenceable/leaderboard/README.md

 ## Todo

-* Update models so that they only create connections after save, OR, so that they create connections if those attributes are set.
 * Game Aliases.
-BSG and Battlestar Galactica should point to the samething.
+BSG and Battlestar Galactica should point to the same thing.
+(In branch)
 * Offer autocorrect for game names.
 * Add image functionality for games.
 Every time a game is displayed, it should show the image for that game.
-* Filtering on a players games
+* Filtering on a player's games.
 * Pagination on everything.
 * Add player details (preferences, age, location, email, etc)
 * Add game details (number of players, game notes for a particularly epic game, etc)
 * Add game tags (strategy, coop, etc)
 * How do you deal with draws?
+* Test everything (in branch)